TriumphLLC/Blend4Web/doc_src/node_materials.rst

 ============

 .. note::
-    Cycles node support is an experimental feature that is not yet recommended for using in production enviroment.
+    Cycles node support is an experimental feature that is not yet recommended for using in production environment.

     It should also be noted that using Cycles nodes in Blend4Web will produce images similar, but not identical to the ones created using Cycles renderer itself.